chadananda/ocean-site-content/output/centenary/abdul-baha-will-speak-all-souls-unitarian-church-morrow-morning-11-oclock.md

 ---

-# ‘Abdu’l-Bahá will speak at All Souls’ Unitarian Church to-morrow morning at 11 o’clock
+# ‘Abdu’l-Bahá will speak at All Souls’ Unitarian Church to-morrow morning at 11 o’clock {.title}

 New York Tribune
 July 13, 1912

+{.noid}